Cold cast bronze

 As this is a much more complex and time consuming process they are more expensive than the cold cast versions.

-Because these sculptures are cast to order there is a lead time of 10 – 14 weeks from initial order to delivery and we would require a 20% non refundable deposit.
+Because these sculptures are cast to order there is often a lead time of 10 – 14 weeks from initial order to delivery for the bigger sculptures and we would require a 20% non refundable deposit.

 Please contact us via email if you would like to discuss or order one of these.